spheronFdn/sdk/packages/storage/README.md

 ## Access Token

-To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/api/rest-api-references#creating-an-access-token).
-Only tokens for web app organizations will work.
+To create the `token` that is used with the `SpheronClient`, follow the instructions in the [DOCS](https://docs.spheron.network/rest-api/#creating-an-access-token).
+When you are creating the tokens, please choose **web app** type in the dashboard.

 ## Notes